The Stranger (British TV series)

-The Stranger is an eight-part British mystery thriller miniseries written primarily by Danny Brocklehurst and based on the 2015 Harlan Coben novel of the same title.
+The Stranger (also known as Harlan Coben's The Stranger) is an eight-part British mystery thriller television series written primarily by Danny Brocklehurst and based on the 2015 Harlan Coben novel of the same title.
 The miniseries premiered on Netflix on 30 January 2020.
-It stars Richard Armitage, Siobhan Finneran, and Hannah John-Kamen.
+It stars Richard Armitage, Siobhan Finneran, Jacob Dudman, Hannah John-Kamen, and Anthony Head.
 It was filmed in and around Manchester, Stockport, Bolton and Bury.

 Premise

-A mysterious stranger, a woman in her 20s wearing a baseball cap, approaches Adam Price and tells him a secret.
-His wife goes missing as a result of the disclosure.
+A mysterious stranger (Hannah John-Kamen), a woman in her 20s wearing a baseball cap, approaches Adam Price (Richard Armitage) and tells him a secret.
+His wife, Corrine (Dervla Kirwan) goes missing as a result of the disclosure.
 As the story progresses, the stranger is revealed to be connected with more secrets.